Skip to content

 Management Fee Overcharges in CAM Statements [Guide]

-Management fees in CAM statements can be overcharged two ways: wrong rate or wrong base.
-Here's how to calculate the right number and what to do when it's wrong.
+Management fees in CAM statements are overcharged two ways: wrong rate or wrong base.
+A $7,200/year error is common.
+Here is how to find and fix it.

 2026-03-07